lognllc/ttlogn-tool/README.md

 * Project: project to bind the repo
 * Branch: select the branch or all the branches to bind with the project

+## delete repo
+Delete an existing repository in the configuration file.

+### Parameters
+* Repository: path of the repository to delete

 ## ls
 Searches for the repositories in the configuration file.
 Then, depending on the parameter receive: [-d/-w/-m], print a list of commits of the branches of the different repositories.
 If there isn't a parameter the default value is '-d'.

+### Parameters
+* [-d]: print the commits of the day
+* [-w]: print the commits of the week
+* [-m]: print the commits of the month

+## save
+Searches for the repositories in the configuration file.
+Then, depending on the parameter received: [-d/-w/-m], saves the commits of the branches of the different repositories.
+If there isn't a parameter the default value is '-d'.
+The commits need to have a specific format, test (worked_hours h).
+Ex: Test commit (2h)

 ### Parameters
 * [-d]: print the commits of the day